jeffreykegler/personal/timeline.md

 <div style="line-height:1.6; font-size:2em; text-align:center">
 Jeffrey Kegler</div>

-# The fourth century BCE
+# The fourth century BCE: Pannini's description of Sanskrit

 In India, Pannini creates
 a sophisticated description of the Sanskrit language,